Traman2/SignlangAI/README.md

 - [Credits](#credits)
 ## Introduction

-SignlangAI is designed to bridge the communication gap between sign language users and non-sign language users.
+SignLang AI is designed to bridge the communication gap between sign language users and non-sign language users.
 By using advanced AI models, this project aims to provide accurate and efficient translation of sign language gestures.

 ## Features